MikhailBazhenov/DNA_rev_comp/README.md

 # DNA_rev_comp
-Application for making the reverse complementary DNA sequence in the clipboard For Windows 7 or later.
+Application for making the reverse complementary DNA sequence in the clipboard.
+For Windows 7 or later.
 Use only plain text, not in FASTA format.
 Symbols that do not encode DNA nucleotides are deleted.